PUFFINatMIT/puffinatmit.github.io/team.md

 # Meet the PUFFIN Team

 The PUFFIN team work out of the Plasma Science and Fusion Center here at MIT, though we are from a range of departments.
 There are two graduate students, though we often have openings for undergraduates to join us for a UROP project.
-See the "Work With Us" page for more information about becoming part of our team (or collaborating).
+See the "Work With Us" page for more information about becoming part of our team!

 <div class="profile-container">
 <hr class="profile-divider">